-BGL is currently the main player in the SMSF software market, holding an amazing 70% market share.
+BGL is currently the main player in the SMSF software market, holding the largest market share.
 That is an impressive achievement.
 How did this come about?
 And where is BGL heading now?
 We asked the managing director of BGL, Ron Lesh.

 Here is a short excerpt of the interview.
 The podcast episode will have all the details.